ryanjbaxter/ribbon-retryer/README.md

 ```
 service1:
   ribbon:
-    listOfServers: example.com,service1.com
+    listOfServers: example.com,retryableserver.com
 ```

-As you can see, `service1` is configured to call either `example.com` or `service1.com`.
+As you can see, `service1` is configured to call either `example.com` or `retryableserver.com`.
 Since the Ribbon load balancer will use round robin load balancing, when `getContent` is called it will rotate back and forth between the two URLs.

-Since `service1.com` does not exist, requests to that URL will fail, this is why every other request to http://localhost:8080 fails.
+If you try an hit `retryableserver.com` in your browser you will notice you get an error due to the fact `retryableserver.com` is not a registered DNS address.
+However in our app we always get the content from `example.com`, why is that?

-To fix this problem in our simple sample we can retry the request on failure.
+The reason this works is because we have made some enhancements to the Ribbon load balancer used by Spring Cloud.
+If you look at the class `RetryableRibbonLoadBalancerCliet` you can see that we are using the `RetryTemplate` from Spring Retry to wrap our call to the `execute` method.
-This is where Spring Retry comes in.
-If you hit http://localhost:8080/retry you will notice you never get an error page.
-This is because the `/retry` endpoint calls `getContent` but is annotated with `@Retryable`, meaning if an error occurs the method will be called again.
-So when we get an error we will make a second call which will succeed (due to the round robin load balancing from Ribbon).
+When Ribbon selects `retryableserver.com` as the URL to use for our request, the request request will fail but Spring Retry will retry the request again and due to the round robin load balancing in Ribbon the next request will succeed.